oracle-livelabs/converged/microservices-with-converged-db/helidon/helidon.md

 This lab walks you through the steps to develop with Oracle Database 23ai and GraalVM using Helidon.

+Helidon is a cloud-native, open‑source set of Java libraries for writing microservices that run on a fast web core powered by Java virtual threads.

+Helidon also supports MicroProfile, a platform definition that uses Java EE and Jakarta EE technologies.

 Estimated Time: 30 minutes

 ### Objectives